 Don’t neglect any of them.
 They’re all very important right now, and each one deserves some TLC:

-- Desktop might be the “dying” interface, but it’s far from dead.
-Lots of homeowners still use desktops regularly.
+- Desktop might be the fading interface, but it’s far from gone.
+Lots of families still use desktops regularly.

 - Mobile is incredibly popular and will only become more so over the next few years.

 - Voice is the new kid on the block, but consumers have taken to it like wildfire.

 And don’t forget that many consumers have a “cross-device journey,” beginning their research on one device and eventually completing it on another.
 That’s another reason you need to optimize for desktop, mobile, and voice.